davidaugustmoon/cs290-example/README.md

 # cs290-example
+experimental repository

-cs 290 week 1 example repository for experimenting with GitHub
+Thsi is an example repository for experimenting with GitHub.
+It was created for OSU cs 290 week 1 assignments/activities